mdv3101/CDeCNet/README.md

   | ├── val2014
   | ├── logs
 ```
 2. Create a folder 'model' in the CDeCNet and put the pre-trained model on MS-Coco into this directory.
-The model file can be downloaded from the [google drive](https://drive.google.com/file/d/1JXt2F5pDJmSN5C7DXVKff93ksmMMqdcB/view?usp=sharing)
+The model file can be downloaded from the [drive](https://iiitaphyd-my.sharepoint.com/:u:/g/personal/madhav_agarwal_research_iiit_ac_in/EUUDgrZoY4ZApFOL7xiiCHMBbSP9ai0OZ-weQ94O2kBQ_A?e=dLFV6I)

 3. Set ```load_from= /path/of/pre-trained/model``` in [default_runtime.py](configs/_base_/default_runtime.py)
 4. To train a model on CDeC-Net, use the following commnand